escapedcat/react-redux-soundcloud--exp/README.md

 ...
 ```

-Now I modified and added a bunch of files. `ME_SET` action is bein gtriggered and I get the SC userdata.
-But for som ereason the `me` is not being added to the `auth` state.
+Now I modified and added a bunch of files. `ME_SET` action is being triggered and I get the SC userdata.
+But for some reason the `me` is not being added to the `auth` state.
 Found it, but again, not sure if this is correct.
 We don't need the special `setMe` action here, because the saga is dispatching the action and the reducer listens to it.
+(No idea if this wording is correct)

 Making this small change, the userdata is being added to the store and the login button will change to my _username_: